 The catalytic bead LEL sensor is one of the most susceptible to poisons and inhibitors.
 Catalytic bead LEL sensors are standard in many applications, so knowing what can act as a poison or inhibitor can be the difference between a fully-functioning monitor and one that might not alert you to the presence of a combustible gas.

-Although it is one of the most common types of LEL sensors, the way in which a catalytic bead LEL sensor detects gas is one of the main reasons it is so susceptible to poisons and inhibitors.
-Internally, a catalytic bead sensor is going to burn the gas that comes in contact with the bead and detect a change in temperature.
-This change in temperature is what is then translated into the reading you see on your screen.
-When poisons and inhibitors come in contact with this bead, they can completely prevent the gas from burning, or may prohibit the bead from burning as much as it would have, which can influence the readout on your gas monitor.
+The way catalytic bead LEL sensors detect gas is one of the main reasons they’re so susceptible to poisons and inhibitors.
+When a gas contacts the bead inside a catalytic bead sensor, the gas burns and the bead detects a change in temperature.
+This change in temperature is then translated into the reading you see on the screen of your gas monitor.
+When poisons and inhibitors come in contact with this bead, they can prevent the gas from burning, or may prevent it from burning as much as it would have, which can influence the readout on your gas monitor.

-If an instrument has been exposed to any inhibitors, a calibration is recommended to make sure the instrument is still in working order.
-When the catalytic bead burns the gas from the calibration cylinder, it will also burn off some of the inhibiting material that may have been stuck on.
+If an instrument has been exposed to any inhibitors, calibrate it to be sure the instrument is still working.
+When the catalytic bead burns the gas from the calibration cylinder, it will also burn off some of the inhibiting material that may have been attached.
 If the bead is repeatedly desensitized by inhibitors, or comes in contact with a large quantity, it may not recover, resulting in a failed calibration.